zaiisao/Documentation/en/Interactive Broadcast/screensharing_mac.md

 ## Implementation

-Ensure that you prepare the development environment.
-See [Integrate the SDK](../../en/Interactive%20Broadcast/mac_video.md).
+Ensure that you implement a video call or an interactive broadcast in your project.
+For details, see [Start a Call](../../en/Interactive%20Broadcast/start_call_mac.md) or [Start an Interactive Broadcast](../../en/Interactive%20Broadcast/start_live_mac.md).

 From v2.4.0, Agora supports the following screen sharing functions on macOS: